steliosph/dploy_ftp/README.md

 This will run in any linux machine with out any requirements.
 You can upload your code to a number of machines.

-This version will upload all files.
-A later version will most probably hold the update date of the files uploaded and will not upload if the file has not been updated

 Install
 =======